happyo/SwiftUIRedux/README.md

 ### Async Processing

 Synchronous state updates automatically occur on the main thread.
-For async operations, use ThunkMiddleware and ThunkEffectAction:
+For async operations, use ThunkMiddleware and ThunkEffectAction, or use AsyncEffectAction to await:

 ```swift
 struct EffectCounterFeature: Feature {